ernestoschubert/ernestoschubert/README.md

 ### Hi there, I'm Ernesto Schubert 👋

-## I'm an Associate of Computer Systems Analysts student and a Full Stack Developer in process!!
+## I'm an IT enthusiast and a Full Stack Developer in process!!

 - 🌱 I’m currently learning Web and Mobile development technologies
-- 🥅 2021 Goals: Become a Full Stack MERN & Mobile Developer
+- 🥅 2021 Goals: Become a Full Stack MERN & React Native Developer
 - 👀 I’m interesting in Web and Mobile projects

 ##